About Movement Research Festivals:

-The twice-annual Movement Research Festival explores contemporary dance forms through performances, classes, workshops, contact jams, multimedia installations and discursive formats.
-The Festivals are led by teams of artist-curators.
-The Fall Festival centers around performances at our long-time festival home, Danspace Project, while the Spring Festival is programmed and produced in various locations that are selected and shaped by the curatorial team.
-These two approaches allow for a varied investigation and exploration into current artistic concerns and reflect Movement Research’s mission of valuing artists, their creative process and their vital role within society.
+Movement Research Festivals, curated by a team of artists, explore contemporary dance forms through performances, classes, workshops, and discursive events.
+MR Festivals allow for a varied investigation and exploration into current artistic concerns and reflect Movement Research’s mission of valuing artists, their creative process, and their vital role within society.
 The Fall Festival centers around performances at our long-time festival home, Danspace Project.

 Movement Research Fall 2018 Festival honored the journey—of creative processes, artists’ trajectories, and the past forty years of Movement Research itself.
 On the eve of MR’s homecoming to its first-ever long-term home at 122 Community Center, the Fall Festival offers a moment to reflect on the past decades of trusting the integrity of the ride - vitality, change, movement.
 More info...

 Curated by Jonathan Gonzalez, Zavé Martohardjono, and EmmaGrace Skove-Epes.
 November 27 – December 3, 2017.
 More info...

 Curated by Laurie Berg, Monstah Black, and Amy Khoshbin.
 May 31 – June 6, 2017.
 More info...